USING CITIZEN SCIENCE

 reliable and accurate.
 That's why in many fisheries, commercial

-validated by specially trained independent observers.
+logbooks are validated by specially trained independent observers.

-This is also why SharkSearch Indo-Pacific has its
+This is also why SharkSearch Indo-Pacific has its clear quality checks

 that include verifying photographs, and review by in-country experts,